 Deaths in Philippines rose immediately concurrent with Covid-19 vaccine administration, and particularly with Janssen in July of 2021.

 Philippines overall data shows increasing deaths over time.
-2024 data is higher in the first quarter and then drops off by April to May due to incomplete data.
+2024 data is higher in the first quarter and then drops off by September (births) and May-June (deaths) due to incomplete data.

 Philippines births have been steadily declining since 2012.
 There was some recovery from the steep drops of 2020 (-8.7%) and 2021 (-10.7%) in 2022, which rose by 6.6%.
 However, 2023 dropped by 0.5% and preliminary 2024 data hints towards a further drop in final data.